 Jamrich Hall officially opened on Aug.
-18, 2014 as a replacement to the old Jamrich Hall just across the lawn.
+18, 2014 as a replacement to the old Jamrich Hall.
 This 133,000 square foot state-of-the-art building features a new, 3-story classroom facility with a connector walkway to the NMU Learning Resources Center.
 Some of the features include:

-- One 500-seat lecture hall with a stage (to be used for instruction, movie showing, prominent speakers, etc.)
+- A 500-seat lecture hall with a prominent stage

 - Three 80-seat lecture rooms with tiered seating

 - 24 active learning classrooms designed to encourage collaborative learning

 - Three meeting rooms